FelixPetriconi/future_proposal/proposal.md

 ## Cancellation of futures

-Because of different reasons it might be that the result of an asynchronous operation and its continuation(s) is not needed any more; e.g. the user has cancelled an operation.
+Because of different reasons it might be that the result of an asynchronous operation and its continuation(s) is not needed any more; e.g. the user has canceled an operation.
 The current design of std::future and the TS does not support any kind of cancellation.
 So it is required to wait for its fulfillment even when the result is not be needed any more.
 On systems with limited resources, e.g. mobile devices, this is a waste of resources.
-Even it is possible to implement cancellation on top of the existing design, it would be preferable, if the futures would have this capability by themselfs.
+Even it is possible to implement cancellation on top of the existing design, it would be preferable, if the futures would have this capability by themselves.

-So we think that it is neecessary that a future can be destructed without the need to execute its associated task, when this has not started.
+So we think that it is necessary that a future can be destructed without the need to execute its associated task, when this has not started.
 In case that it has started, it should finish, the result dropped and the attached continuations should not be executed.

 So in the following is shown a graph of futures (indicated as squares) and tasks (indicated as circles).